An Alternative Method of Determining the Neutrino Mass Ordering in Reactor Neutrino Experiments: Determining the Neutrino Mass Ordering in Medium Baseline Reactor Neutrino Experiments

-In Fig. \ref{Fig1} we show the 1$\sigma$, 2$\sigma$ and 3$\sigma$ allowed regions (for 1 degree of freedom) in the plane $\Delta m^2_{\text{atm}}$--$X^2$ assuming normal ordering.
-The red point represents the best fit point, which corresponds by construction to the values reported in eqs. (\ref{sinsolvalues}) and (\ref{deltaatmvalues}).
-The value $X^2 = 1-(\sin^2\theta_{12})_{\text{BF}} = 0.703$ lies outside the $3\sigma$ allowed region, indicating that the type of neutrino mass ordering can be established at least at the $3\sigma$ C.L.
-We have checked also that the sensitivity to the neutrino mass ordering that can be achieved employing the proposed alternative method of determination of the ordering is approximately the same, and in any case not worse, than the sensitivity that can achieved using the ``standard'' approach \cite{Petcov:2001sy}.
-The precision with which $\sin^2\theta_{12}$ can be determined using the proposed alternative approach, as Fig. \ref{Fig1} indicates, is worse than the precision on $\sin^2\theta_{12}$ that can be reached utilising the ``standard'' method \cite{Choubey:2003qx}.
 We have found out further that the requisite detector energy resolution for successful determination of the neutrino mass ordering at least at the 3$\sigma$ C.L. using the discussed alternative method is the same as that required when employing the standard approach \cite{Petcov:2001sy,Choubey:2003qx,Ghoshal:2010wt}.
-These results suggest that the considered novel method of determination of the neutrino mass ordering (spectrum) can be used as a complementary method of the ordering (spectrum) determination independently of the standard method.
+These results suggest that the considered novel method of determination of the neutrino mass ordering (spectrum) can be used as a complementary method of the ordering (spectrum) determination independently of, and on a equal footing with, the standard method.